una/CSSgram/README.md

 # CSSgram

 Instagram filter library in Sass and CSS.
-(This is a WIP)

 ## Usage

-There are currently 2 ways to consume this library.
+There are currently 2 ways to consume this library:

 ### Use CSS classes